Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-ai/integrate-mcp-claude.md

 ## Claude for desktop

 1. Go to the Claude settings.
-Click on the Claude menu in your system's menu bar (not the settings within the Claude window itself) and select **Settings…**
+Click on the Claude menu in your system's menu bar (not the settings within the Claude window itself) and select **Settings…**.
 2. In the Settings window, navigate to the **Developer** tab in the left sidebar.
 This section contains options for configuring MCP servers and other developer features.
 3. Click the **Edit Config** button and open the configuration file with a text editor.
 4. Add your server configuration based on your use case.
-Choose the [correct JSON structure](https://modelcontextprotocol.io/quickstart/user#installing-the-filesystem-server) from the options below:
+Choose the [correct JSON structure](https://modelcontextprotocol.io/quickstart/user#installing-the-filesystem-server) from the following options:

     <Expandable alt_header="Local MCP with OAuth">